 Getting a visa for Sri Lanka 14 days itinerary

-A foreign traveller, who plans a trip to Sri Lanka, is required to obtain a visa to enter the island; few countries are exempted from visas such as Singapore, Seychelles and Maldives, however, most countries are not exempted from visa.
-The easiest way of obtaining a visa is applying for e-visa, in which the applicant fill the application form and pay online.
+A foreign traveller, who plans a trip to Sri Lanka, is required to obtain a visa to enter the island; few countries are exempted from visas such as Singapore, Seychelles, and the Maldives, however, most countries are not exempted from visas.
+The easiest way of obtaining a visa is by applying for an e-visa, in which the applicant fills out the application form and pays online.
 The visa is processed in about 2 working days and sent to the applicant.

-However, there are few requirements to fulfil in order to apply for the visa such as passport validity which should be at least for 180 days in advance, return flight ticket.
-The tourist from Cameroon, Nigeria, Ivory Coast and Ghana should report to the Sri Lankan overseas mission in order to apply for a visa.
+However, there are a few requirements to fulfil in order to apply for the visa such as passport validity which should be at least 180 days in advance, return flight ticket.
+Tourists from Cameroon, Nigeria, Ivory Coast, and Ghana should report to the Sri Lankan overseas mission in order to apply for a visa.

-Visa fee for travellers from SAARC countries (South Asian Association for Regional Cooperation) is US$20 and Visa fee for other nations is US$ 35.
+The Visa fee for travellers from SAARC countries (South Asian Association for Regional Cooperation) is US$20 and the Visa fee for other nations is US$ 35.

-Arrange transport for the 14 days Sri Lanka tour
+Arrange transport for the 14-day Sri Lanka tour

 Travelling in Sri Lanka can be a daunting task and put your holiday in jeopardy if you do not plan it properly.
-This Sri Lanka two week itinerary is planned with a private vehicle, which is the best way of getting around the island.
+This Sri Lanka two-week itinerary is planned with a private vehicle, which is the best way of getting around the island.
 A train journey can be recommended from Kandy to Nuwara Eliya or from Nuwara Eliya to Ella in order to enjoy the breathtaking scenery in the mountains.
-Seerendipity tours can organize the train trip and reserves the tickets for you please contact us on email@example.com.
+Seerendipity tours can organize the train trip and reserve the tickets for you please contact us at email@example.com.

-Finding accommodation for 14 days in Sri Lanka trip
+Finding accommodation for 14 days on the Sri Lanka trip

-This program for 14 days in Sri Lanka can be planned with any type of accommodation category such as 3-star, 4-star, 5-star, all depend on your budget and requirement.
-Daily breakfast and dinner at the hotel and while the lunch and drinks should be self-financed.
+This program for 14 days in Sri Lanka can be planned with any type of accommodation categories such as 3-star, 4-star, or 5-star, all depending on your holiday budget and requirement.
+Daily breakfast and dinner at the hotel and lunch and drinks should be self-financed.

-The European food is available in all areas that you encounter on this Sri Lanka two week itinerary and easily can find the restaurants with hygienic food and that are approved by the tourist board.
-Supermarkets are also available all corners of the island, where you can buy fruits, chips, biscuits, drinks without any hassle.
+European food is available in all areas that you encounter on this Sri Lanka two-week itinerary and easily can find restaurants with hygienic food that are approved by the tourist board.
+Supermarkets are also available in all corners of the island, where you can buy fruits, chips, biscuits, and drinks without any hassle.

 Clothing guide for your Sri Lanka 14 days trip

-The light cotton dress is the perfect attire for Sri Lanka, where the temperature hovering around 33-degree Celcius.
+The light cotton dress is the perfect attire for Sri Lanka, where the temperature hovers around 33 degrees Celsius.
 The average humidity in the country is also very high and measured to be around 90 per cent.
 There are many religious sites to visit during the 14 days in Sri Lanka.
-When it comes to visiting a Buddhist temple you need to have a proper dress code and there are few rules that you need to abide by, read more on Sri Lanka Buddhist temple dress code.
+When it comes to visiting a Buddhist temple you need to have a proper dress code and there are a few rules that you need to abide by, read more on the Sri Lanka Buddhist temple dress code.

-14 how much does it cost for Sri Lanka 14 days trip
+How much does it cost for Sri Lanka 14 days trip?

-This Sri Lanka two week itinerary with 4-star hotel cost US$ 900 per person on twin sharing double (travelling two-person, sleep in one double room).
-The price includes all entrance fees, entire ground transportation, accommodation with daily breakfast and dinner, English speaking tour guide, all government taxes.
+This Sri Lanka two-week itinerary with a 4-star hotel cost US$ 900 per person on twin sharing double (travelling two-person, sleeping in one double room).
+The price includes all entrance fees, entire ground transportation, accommodation with daily breakfast and dinner, English speaking tour guide, and all government taxes.